 How to Disable Cookies

-Our privacy statement may change from time to time.
-We will post privacy statement changes on this page and, if the changes are significant, we will provide a more prominent notice on our website.
+Our Statement may change from time to time.
+We will post updated versions of this Statement here and, if the changes are significant, we will provide a more prominent notice of changes on our website.

 If you have any questions regarding this Privacy Statement or our privacy and data governance practices, you can reach our Privacy and Data Governance team by emailing Privacy@ACLU.org.